Asciminib (Scemblix®)

 - Pancreas Problems: This medication can increase the enzymes amylase and lipase which may be signs of issues with your pancreas.
 You will have these levels checked while you take this medication.
 If you have sudden stomach pain or discomfort, nausea, or vomiting you should call your provider right away as these are signs of pancreatitis.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 1 week after treatment.
+Effective birth control is necessary for females during treatment and for at least 1 week after treatment.
+Males should talk with their provider about necessary birth control.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 Do not breastfeed while taking this medication and for 1 week after treatment has ended.